Africa's Fashion Diaspora

 Family Program: Black Storytelling Through Collaging

-Join us for an afternoon of collaging with art director and visual artist Brittany Holloway-Brown.
+Families joined us for an afternoon of collaging with art director and visual artist Brittany Holloway-Brown.
 This workshop is based on the exhibition Africa's Fashion Diaspora.
-Families will have an opportunity to learn about Black fashion and to experiment with color, design, and textiles.
+Families had an opportunity to learn about Black fashion and to experiment with color, design, and textiles.
 Recommended ages: 5–10.

 A Closer Look: Highlights from Africa's Fashion Diaspora on Bloomberg Connects